 Jeffrey A. Horwitz is a partner in Proskauer's Corporate Department where he co-heads our Private Equity Real Estate practice and runs our internationally recognized Hospitality, Gaming & Leisure Group.
 He also has served as co-head of Mergers & Acquisitions and as a member of our Executive Committee.
 Jeff is a general corporate and securities lawyer with broad-based experience in mergers and acquisitions, cross-border transactions, and long-term joint ventures.
 He is regularly engaged to advise boards, management teams and investors on strategic matters, from litigation to personnel to transactions.
 Jeff is also the head of the Firm’s cross-disciplinary, cross-jurisdictional Coronavirus Taskforce helping to shape the guidance and next steps for clients impacted by the pandemic.

 As a senior member of our Entertainment Group, Jeff represents The Broadway League (the national trade association for Broadway theatre), the Tony Awards®, and various other joint venture events and producers.
 In the media industry, Jeff has advised on the acquisition and sale of television, radio, newspaper and magazine properties, and the acquisition and sale of advertising, promotion and marketing agencies, and related joint ventures.
-He also advises rights holders, including our long-time clients The Leonard Bernstein Office and The Balanchine Trust.
+He also advises rights holders, including our long-time clients The Leonard Bernstein Office and The George Balanchine Trusts.
 He leads our team representing TSG Entertainment in film-slate financing deals.

 Jeff also frequently represents start-up and development-stage companies, as well as established "traditional" businesses, in online, Internet-related or technology businesses.
 He has handled organizational and structuring matters, venture capital and other equity placements, restructurings (from "down" rounds to recapitalizations to M&A solutions).
 He has both company-side and investor experience.